 Other neat applications, as standard, include Muvee Studio for in-phone image and/or video editing, there’s a calculator, voice recorder, a converter and a couple of games that use a built-in accelerometer too, among other things, shake virtual dice.
 Battery power specs include around 3 hours talk time and (up to) 400-hours on standby, but I found a power top up necessary every couple of days, or sooner if the Wi-Fi and camera flash or music player had been employed for any length of time.

-The LG KF900 Prada II looks pricey SIM-free, but its specification and nice interface and the excellent keyboard are all worthy of note if you can find the Prada II on a contract that suits you.
+The great specification, nice interface and the excellent keyboard are all worthy of note if you can find the Prada II on a contract that suits you